Karla-Stein/sisters-in-cash/README.md

 | Footer | The footer includes social media links and legal information.
 All external links open in new tabs to maintain a seamless experience.
 This section encourages ongoing connection outside the site. | ![screenshot](documentation/features/footer.jpeg) |

+### Future Features

+- **Valid destination for form data**: Allows Podacst host to view form submissions where they can can respond to inquiries promptly.
+- **Video content**: Embedd latest youtube video for regular users that prefer visuals over audio-only listening.
+- **Search bar**: Allow users to search by guest, topic, or keyword to find the most relevant episodes for their needs.